 Commercial interior fit-up; taproom, wine bar, coffee shop, provisions

-North Country General is a new establishment located in historic Jamaica, Vermont.
-The owners were in the process of opening this new business when they approached us.
-They were seeking to create an atmosphere that catered to two vastly different groups of individuals – locals, who would be frequenting the space consistently throughout the year and tourists, who would be arriving intermittently during the ever-changing Vermont seasons.
+North Country General is a quaint, multi-function establishment located in historic Jamaica, Vermont.
+The owners were in the process of opening this new business when they approached us, hoping to combine a taproom, wine bar, coffee shop, and retail store into a single space with a cohesive aesthetic.
+We helped them create an atmosphere that catered to two vastly different groups of individuals – locals, who would be frequenting the space consistently throughout the year and tourists, who would be arriving intermittently during the ever-changing Vermont seasons.

 SELECT PROjeCT FEATURES